Elderly Client Matters

 - Advanced Directives (often known as Living Wills.)

-David Sinclair is the current Chairman of Solicitors for the Elderly.
-He has gained his position within the organisation through his passion for the older client.
+David Sinclair is a past Chairman of Solicitors for the Elderly.
+He gained his position within the organisation through his passion for the older client.
 He understands their needs and will help them understand the ever-changing law by avoiding legal jargon.

 Who are Solicitors for the Elderly?